Scaling intra-urban climate fluctuations: Results

 \section{Results}

-Our analysis investigates intra-urban climate variability using high-resolution datasets from 142 cities worldwide — ranging from small towns with tens of thousands of inhabitants to megacities with populations exceeding one million.
-Specifically, we analyse annual averages of near-surface air temperature ($T$) and particulate matter concentrations ($PM$), alongside the number of street network intersections ($n$) and population count ($p$).
-We define the climate variable $x$ as either $T$ or $PM$ (with $\Delta x$ representing the urban-rural difference), and the urban variable $y$ as either $n$ or $p$.
-To ensure consistent spatial resolution across cities, we discretize the space into spatial units of square grid cells of size $l = 1000$ m, aggregating all the data within each cell, as shown in Figure \ref{fig:1}a (see Materials and Methods for details).
-We tested our approach for different spatial resolutions but the results are found to be independent of the choice of $l$ (see Supporting Information, SI).
+Our analysis investigates intra-urban climate variability using high-resolution datasets from 142 cities worldwide — ranging from small towns with tens of thousands of inhabitants (e.g., Tartu, Estonia) to megacities with populations exceeding one million (e.g., Bogotá, Colombia), spanning all major climate zones and levels of urban development across the world (see Supporting Information, SI Table~\ref{table:SI_cities} and Fig.~\ref{fig:2}c).
+Specifically, we analyze near-surface air temperature ($T$) and particulate matter concentrations ($PM_{2.5}$, denoted as $PM$ for simplicity) — which represent the generic climate variable $y$ — alongside the number of street intersections ($n$) and population counts ($p$) — which represent the urban features $x$ (see Methods for details).

+To ensure consistent spatial resolution across cities, we discretize space into a regular grid of square cells of size $l = 1000~m$, aggregating all the data within each cell (Fig.~\ref{fig:1}b; see Methods).
+Thus, we obtain pairs $(x_i,y_i)$ for each grid cell $i$, where $x_i$ is the urban feature (e.g., street intersections) and $y_i$ is the climate variable (e.g., temperature).
+For urban climate, we define urban and non-urban grid cells and calculate urban-rural differences for each urban grid cell $i$ as $\Delta y_i = y_i - \langle y_0 \rangle$, where $\langle y_0 \rangle$ is computed as the average value of the non-urban grid cells surrounding each city (see Methods for details).